partheev/nutrition-assistant-webapp/README.md

 -   `pip install -r requirements.txt`
 -   `flask run`

-> Note : Python must be installed in the system (v3.9+ preferred).
+> Note: Python must be installed in the system (v3.9+ preferred).
 Configure env variables

-You can visit the application at http://localhost:3000 in the development mode.
+You can visit the application at http://localhost:3000 in development mode.